16 Great Reasons to Visit Brasov, Romania in 2025

 8. Tampa: a mountain in the very heart of the city

 Tâmpa is a mountain situated right in the center of Brașov, rising 900 meters above sea level.
-This is one of my favorite places and it always was, even when I was a child.
+This has always been one of my favorite spots in the city, even when I was a child.
 You can climb up on foot if you’re feeling fit or take the cable car up.

 The view from the top is simply breathtaking.
-You can see the whole city, with narrow streets and tiny red rooftops all across the old town and the more modern buildings further away.
+You can see the whole city, with narrow streets and tiny red rooftops all across the old town and the more modern buildings farther away.

 View from Tâmpa cable car